kevjustram/csalgo/README.md

-"Exercises are in the Exercise Folder"
+"Exercises are in Exercise/scr directory"